MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/arm-template-win.md

 1. A user edits the ARM template parameters file (one time edit).
 These parameter values are being used throughout the deployment.

-2. The ARM template includes an Azure VM custom script extension, which deploys the [`install-azure-arc-agent.ps1`](https://github.com/microsoft/azure-arc/blob/main/azure-arc-servers-jumpstart/azure/windows/arm-template/scripts/install-arc-agent.ps1) PowerShell script.
+2. The ARM template includes an Azure VM custom script extension, which deploys the [`install_arc_agent.ps1`](https://github.com/microsoft/azure-arc/blob/main/azure-arc-servers-jumpstart/azure/windows/arm-template/scripts/install-arc-agent.ps1) PowerShell script.

 3. In order to allow the Azure VM to successfully be projected as an Azure Arc enabled server, the script will:

     1. Set local OS environment variables.

-    2. Generate a local OS sign-in script named *LogonScript.ps1*.
+    2. Generate a local OS sign-in script named **.
 This script will:

-        - Create the *LogonScript.log* file.
+        - Create the ** file.

         - Stop and disable the Windows Azure guest agent service.

-        - Create a new Windows Firewall rule to block Azure IMDS outbound traffic to the *169.254.169.254* remote address.
+        - Create a new Windows Firewall rule to block Azure IMDS outbound traffic to the `169.254.169.254` remote address.

         - Unregister the sign-in script Windows scheduled task so it won't run after first sign-in.

     3. Disable and prevent Windows Server Manager from running on startup.

-4. A user connects via RDP to the Windows VM, which starts running *LogonScript.ps1* and onboards the VM to Azure Arc.
+4. A user connects via RDP to the Windows VM, which starts running ** and onboards the VM to Azure Arc.

 ## Deployment